 - 1. A Fixed Penalty Notice (FPN) can only be issued in cases of unauthorised absence. - 2.
-A maximum of two FPNs may be issued in an academic year and these FPNs may be issued against each parent/carer of a child.
-Once two FPNs have been issued, should there be further unauthorised absences, the Local Authority are able to move to prosecution immediately. - 3.
-A FPN may be issued per parent per child. - 4.
+The first penalty notice issued to the parent for that pupil will be charged at £160 if paid within 28 days reducing to £80 if paid within 21 days. - 3.
+Where it is deemed appropriate to issue a second penalty notice to the same parent for the same pupil within 3 years of the first notice, the second notice is charged at a flat rate of £160 if paid within 28 days. - 4.
+A third penalty notice must not be issued within a 3 year period.
+Therefore, in cases where the threshold is met for a third (or subsequent) times within those 3 years, a penalty notice cannot be issued and alternative action should be taken instead.
+This will often include considering prosecution, but may include other tools such as one of the other attendance legal interventions. - 5.
+A FPN may be issued per parent per child. - 6.
 Penalty Notices may be considered appropriate if: - Unauthorised absences of at least 10 consecutive school sessions (five school days). - Sessions either side of a weekend or school holiday will be counted as consecutive school days. - For poorly attending learners, at least 10 sessions (five school days) lost due to unauthorised absence during a school term.
 These do not need to be consecutive. - For poorly attending learners, persistent late arrive at school in a term.
-Persistent means at least 10 sessions of late arrival. - The presence of an excluded child in a public place in the child's first five days of exclusion. - 6.
-The school must notify parents of the Attendance Policy and clearly state that parents may receive an FPN for an unauthorised leave of absence relating to holiday in term time. - 7.
+Persistent means at least 10 sessions of late arrival. - The presence of an excluded child in a public place in the child's first five days of exclusion (N.B. points 2 to 4 do not apply where a FPN is issued for an excluded pupil in a public place.) - 7.
+The school must notify parents of the Attendance Policy and clearly state that parents may receive an FPN for an unauthorised leave of absence relating to holiday in term time. - 8.
 Schools and the Education Welfare Services will take into account any exceptional circumstances when determining whether to issue a FPN.